Filing A Complaint

 I. Students who are victims of a crime or persons wishing to report a crime, should contact the Shepherd University Police by calling 911 for emergencies or 304-876-5202 for non-emergencies.
 The Shepherd University Police Department is located in Moler Hall.

-Students may use the Title IX Reporting Form on RamPulse to report instances of Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence, Interpersonal Violence, and Stalking.
+Students may use the Sexual Misconduct: Title IX Reporting Form to report instances of Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence, Interpersonal Violence, and Stalking.

 Support for Complainants and Respondents